wduquette/molt/README.md

 ## TODO Items

 * Test `info vars` in local context
-* Document all other existing commands in The Molt Book
 * Implement `error`
 * Implement `if` (with condition implemented as a script!)
 * Continue to add commands from the "next" list, below.